Would you like to help hedgehogs by becoming a Foster Carer?

 - Bowls for water, dry food (day & night time), wet food (night time).

-- Dry food: A mix of I’ams Complete chicken flavour cat biscuit, dried Mealworm and some bird seeds.
-Mix together and used coarse or ground up in a processor or mill, depending on the size and number of hogs being fed.
-Spikes World do good a product, also ‘Wildthings Hedgehog Mix’ goes down well with those in the wild
+- Dry food: A mix of I’ams Complete chicken flavour cat biscuit coarse or ground up in a processor or mill, depending on the size and number of hogs being fed.
+Spikes World do good a product, also ‘Wildthings Hedgehog Mix’ goes down well.

 - Measuring scales and record sheets to keep track of their weight gain and any comments and points of interest.